 It’s important to note that Southwest Airlines is mostly a domestic airline.
 Southwest flies within the continental United States as well as to Hawaii.
 It also offers international routes to Mexico and Caribbean destinations such as Turks and Caicos, Jamaica, Aruba, and Grand Cayman.

 You can use your points to book international flights on other carriers—a new option from Southwest.
-If you choose to go this route, flight options aren’t very robust, and you may get less than 1 cent per point in value.
+If you choose to go this route, flight options aren’t very robust, and you may get less value for your points.

 While there are no blackout dates with Southwest Rapid Rewards, the airline doesn’t always offer its least expensive fares—Wanna Get Away fares—on every flight.

-Sign up for this card and spend $1,000 within three months to earn 40,000 points—$604 worth of airfare is too good to pass up.
-The fastest way to earn free flights is to use your card for all your regular purchases to rack up points, but especially for purchases made through Southwest.com since you earn 2 points per $1 spent on airfare, hotels, and rental cars.
+If you sign up for this card, make sure you earn the new cardholder bonus to snag that companion pass and a nice little chunk of extra miles.
+In the future, the fastest way to earn award flights is to use your card for all your regular purchases to rack up points, but especially for purchases made through Southwest.com since you earn 2 points per $1 spent on airfare, hotels, and rental cars.

 Alternatively, to earn even more points on other kinds of travel as well as at least some of your regular spending, consider pairing this card with the Chase Sapphire Preferred and Chase Sapphire Reserve, which offer more points on all travel purchases as well as dining.
 Both cards let you transfer points 1:1 to Southwest and other partners.

-When it comes time to redeem your points, focus on airfare, where your points are worth 1.49 cents each.
-No other Rapid Rewards redemption option comes close.
+When it comes time to redeem your points, focus on airfare, where your points are worth 1.50 cents each.
 Also, keep an eye out for the airline’s frequent sales.
 When prices go down, so do award fares, and you may be able to snag a great deal if you act fast.